DevkarthikSuresh/YOLO-DSP-enhanced-detection/README.md

 ## 1. Overview

-This project explores whether *classical Digital Signal Processing (DSP)* techniques can improve the performance of modern deep-learning–based object detectors such as YOLO.
+This project explores whether *classical Digital Signal Processing (DSP)* techniques can improve the performance of modern deep learning based object detectors such as YOLO.
 Satellite and aerial imagery often suffers from:

 - haze, smoke, and atmospheric scattering